 tournaments will continue to be made available in the future.
 For more

 tournaments the Tournaments 2002 CD with annotated tournaments is on sale.

-Extra for Jack 4 are the finals of the last six Worldchampionships Computer
+Included are some of the finals of recent Worldchampionships Computer Bridge.

 Jack has a built-in virtual bridge club, the JackBridge